XamlBrewer/UWP-Community-Toolkit-PrintHelper-Sample/README.md

 * adding page header and footer,
 * adding page numbers,
-* printing a list with all items on a separate page,
+* printing a list with all items on a separate page, and
-* ...
+* transforming a horizontal dashboard page to a vertical print report.

 Core classes are
 * [PrintService](https://github.com/XamlBrewer/UWP-Community-Toolkit-PrintHelper-Sample/blob/master/XamlBrewer.Uwp.ToolkitPrintHelperSample/Services/Printing/PrintService.cs), which acts as a wrapper around [PrintHelper](https://github.com/Microsoft/UWPCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp/Helpers/PrintHelper) and plays its Service role in an MVVM architecture, and